On dimension and regularity of bundle measures: Introduction

 where

 b) If $\mu$ is rectifiable then either

 or $\mu$ can be identified with a scalar measure (its values belong to some line). \end{thm}

 Next, in Chapter 3, we prove two theorems which can be treated as extensions of the main result from \cite{RW} (Theorem \ref{rwthm}).
 Perhaps, the most signifficant theorem of our paper is the following: \begin{thm} Suppose that $\mu$ is subordinated to a Lipschitz bundle $\phi$.
-If there exist $2-$dimensional spaces $V_{1}, \dots, V_{l}$ such that $\phi(V_{i}\setminus \{0\})$ is contained in a linear space $W_{i}$ (of arbitrary dimension) and $\cap_{j} W_{j} = \{0\}$, then
+If there exist $2-$dimensional spaces $V_{1}, \dots, V_{J}$ such that $\phi(V_{i}\setminus \{0\})$ is contained in a linear space $W_{i}$ (of an arbitrary dimension) and $\cap_{i} W_{i} = \{0\}$, then

-\end{thm} The condition is related to the one appearing in \cite{ADHR} (see Example \ref{afreeex} for the discussion).
-We also prove a rectifiability result which, together with Theorem \ref{rwthm} may be treated as an analogue of Federer-Volpert theorem (\cite{AFP}, Theorem 3.78., Proposition 3.92.). \begin{thm} Suppose that $\phi : \mathbb{R}^{n}\backslash\{0\} \to \G(1,E) $ is a nonconstant, homogeneous bundle, H\"older with exponent $> \frac{1}{2}$.
-Then, for $\mu \in M_{\phi}(\R^{n})$ and any $1$-purely unrectifiable set $F$ satisfying $\mathcal{H}^{1}(F) < \infty$ we have $\mu_{\mres F} \equiv 0$. \end{thm} Proofs of both results are based on the theory of $s$-Riesz sets from \cite{RW}, extended to tempered Radon measures.
-To get the first one we combine it with a suitable use of Salem sets, while the second one is obtained by an application of Besicovitch-Federer theorem.
+\end{thm} The above condition is related to the $k$-wave cone scale introduced in \cite{ADHR} (see also Example \ref{afreeex} for the discussion).
+We prove also a rectifiability result which, together with Theorem \ref{rwthm} may be treated as an analogue of Federer-Volpert theorem (\cite{AFP}, Theorem 3.78., Proposition 3.92.). \begin{thm} Suppose that $\phi : \mathbb{R}^{n}\backslash\{0\} \to \G(1,E) $ is a nonconstant, homogeneous bundle, H\"older with exponent $> \frac{1}{2}$.
+Then, for $\mu \in M_{\phi}(\R^{n}, E)$ and any $1$-purely unrectifiable set $F$ satisfying $\mathcal{H}^{1}(F) < \infty$ we have $\mu_{\mres F} \equiv 0$. \end{thm} Proofs of both results are based on the theory of $s$-Riesz sets from \cite{RW}, extended to tempered Radon measures.
+To get the first one we combine it with a suitable use of Salem sets, inspired by so called one-sided Frostman lemma from \cite{KO}.
+The rectifiability theorem is obtained by an application of Besicovitch-Federer theorem, which seems to be a new approach for this type of problems.

 Chapter 4 contains examples and comparison with some known results about measures satisfying differential equations.